-Annual Roof Maintenance
+Roof - Annual Maintenance

-We recommend an annual inspection and tune-up to minimize the risk of leakage and to maximize the life of the roof.
+It is important to set up an annual inspection and tune-up program to minimize the risk of leakage and maximize the life of the roof.
+Roof leaks may occur at any time and are most often at penetrations or changes in material.
+A leak does not necessarily mean the roof needs to be replaced.